Alessandro Perego - Head of Scientific Research email@example.com

 - Determine the role played by the IoT in creating a smart city and analyse the application landscape in Italy through a survey involving town and city councils in Italy and by making a comparison with other countries; furthermore, investigate the evolution of governance and business models enabled by the new IoT networks (for example, Sigfox, LoRa and NB-IoT).

-- Analyse the framework of application for Industrial IoT projects through a survey directed at the leading industrial companies in Italy, examining the most representative cases of success in the main business sectors.
+- Analyse the framework of application for Smart Factory projects through a survey directed at the leading industrial companies in Italy, examining the most representative cases of success in the main business sectors.

 - Monitor how IoT technology is helping the consumer experience to evolve within the smart retail sector; in addition, conduct a series of interviews to find out whether and how extensively retailers are adopting these technologies.

 - Bring together the matters of interest in the Italian IoT system, helping to form relationships with the Institutional world and give substance and power to a nation-wide IoT strategy.

 Research for 2018-2019 is structured along five threads:

 - Market and Applications: a cross-analysis of the main topics linked to the Internet of Things (fields of application, diffusion, market value, etc.), monitoring the frontiers of innovation (start-ups), determine the value of data made available through connected devices and the implications linked to privacy and cyber security matters.